 TesiraFORTÉ X has a type B USB port which may be configured as a mono 1x1 speakerphone or stereo 2x2 channel audio input/output.
 USB audio uses a 48kHz sample rate with 16-bit or 24-bit resolution.
 The USB bit rate is auto-negotiated with the host computer.
 (FW release 4.0 supported only 24-bit connections)

-When auto-configured with Launch TesiraFORTÉ X will present a mono 1x1, 48kHz 16-bit or 24-bit speakerphone as its USB connection.
-In the 1x1 speakerphone configuration, the USB port supports HID mute sync for use with UC platforms, and supports AEC offloading for UC platforms which support the option.
+When auto-configured with Biamp Launch, TesiraFORTÉ X will present a mono 1x1, 48kHz 16-bit or 24-bit speakerphone as its USB connection.
+In the Launched 1x1 speakerphone configuration, the USB port supports HID mute sync for use with UC platforms, and supports AEC offloading for UC platforms which support the option.

-When TesiraFORTÉ X is auto-configured, the Parle mics LEDs will illuminate in green when USB audio streaming is detected, blink red when USB mute is engaged, and be solid red if USB streaming is not active.
+When TesiraFORTÉ X is auto-configured, the Parle mic LEDs will illuminate in green when idle or when audio streaming is detected, and be solid red when mute is engaged.

-The logic input node is labeled M (mute) and engages the USB block mute when logic is high.
+The USB block logic input node is labeled M (mute) and engages the USB block mute when logic is high.

 TesiraFORTÉ X hosts our next generation VoIP interface, adding enhanced security features as well as support for other new VoIP features including the Opus audio codec.
 Forte X no longer supports the G.723 codec.

 TesiraFORTÉ X VoIP supports 1 line with 2 call instances.
 VoIP X supports all current Tesira VoIP vendors, except Skype for Business.

 The HD-1 dialer is compatible with TesiraFORTÉ X and can be connected via ports 2-5.
 In Launch-configured systems, the HD-1 is automatically provisioned provided the HD-1 device ID is at the default "HD-1ID 01".